aftermath2/btry/README.md

 A single ticket can win multiple prizes.
 All users participate for the **99.609375%** of the prize pool.

 ### Prizes

-Prizes expire after **5 days**, so make sure to withdraw them within this window.
-This is to avoid having liquidity locked for long periods of time, which would disable the ability of receiving more bets.

-> Users can opt to receive notifications through telegram in case of winning.
-Messaging services identifiers are stored for one week and permanently deleted after that.

 Prizes distribution as a percentage of the prize pool: